hmoghimifam/datascience_coursera_capstone/README.md

 Italian Restaurant to the pile of restaurants in NYC.
 We would like to know where is the best place to open it.

 Capstone project coursera data science certificate<br>
-See the "CapstoneProject.ipynb" for the final project.
+<b>See the "CapstoneProject.ipynb" for the final project.